 Summer vacation: see you in September!

 Professional writer and editor.
-Author of books for kids, including Skating Over Thin Ice (Red Deer Press, 2018) Larkin on the Shore (Red Deer Press, 2019), The Legend (Red Deer Press, 2021), Wingman (Orca Books, 2023), Bliss Adair and the First Rule of Knitting (Red Deer Press, 2023) Follow Jean on X/Twitter and Instagram @jeanmillswriter
+Author of books for kids, including Skating Over Thin Ice (Red Deer Press, 2018) Larkin on the Shore (Red Deer Press, 2019), The Legend (Red Deer Press, 2021), Wingman (Orca Books, 2023), Bliss Adair and the First Rule of Knitting (Red Deer Press, 2023), After the Wallpaper Music (Pajama Press, 2024) Follow Jean on Instagram @jeanmillswriter

 Sunday, July 12, 2009